DeepikaAnandk/Bash-Scripting/README.md

 # Bash-Scripting
-#This repository contains all the basics needed to learn BASH SCRIPTING.
+# This repository contains all the basics needed to learn BASH SCRIPTING.

-#Commands to push the codes
+# Commands to push the codes

-$ git add .
+#  $ git add .                                //This will let git to start track the changes made.
-$ git commit -m 'relevent messages"
+#  $ git commit -m 'relevent messages"
-$ git push
+#  $ git push                                 //This code pushes the the codes to the git hub.

+# How to open a folder on VSCode with a command ?
+#  $ Code Foldername